python/devguide/committing.rst

 that setup::

-   git remote set-url origin https://github.com/<your-username>/cpython git remote add upstrem https://github.com/python/cpython
+   git remote set-url origin https://github.com/<your-username>/cpython git remote add upstream https://github.com/python/cpython

 After that, your remotes configuration should look like this::